OUR LEADERSHIP

 Pilkington received his bachelor’s degree in mathematics and his master’s degree in astrophysics, both from London University.
 He served more than 20 years in various code development and management roles at AWE before joining LLNL in 2001.

-Christopher is the General Counsel of Lawrence Livermore National Laboratory.
+Christopher Land is the General Counsel of Lawrence Livermore National Laboratory.
 Before this he spent a decade as the General Counsel at Woods Hole Oceanographic Institution (WHOI), where he provided advice, opinions and representation on all areas of law affecting the Institution.
 Among his duties were engaging in strategy and business development; providing counsel and advice concerning compliance with federal and state statutes and regulations affecting research and higher education organizations; negotiating, drafting and reviewing agreements; and developing industry and institutional collaborations.

 Make Your Mark on the World.
 Join LLNL.